 On December 31, 2019, immediately prior to the BDC election, our wholly owned subsidiary Nuveen Churchill BDC SPV I, LLC ("SPV I"), merged with Churchill Middle Market CLO V Ltd. (the "Predecessor Entity"), leaving SPV I as the surviving entity (the "Merger").
 SPV I is a Delaware limited liability company that was formed on November 13, 2019.
 SPV I had no assets or operations prior to completion of the Merger and as a result, the historical books and records of the Predecessor Entity became the books and records of the surviving entity.
 The Predecessor Entity was a Cayman exempt limited company and was formed under the laws of the Cayman Islands on November 14, 2017 and commenced operations on January 12, 2018.
-We have consolidated the investments held in SPV I, in accordance with our consolidation policy.
+On May 20, 2022, SPV I completed a term debt securitization and, in connection therewith, changed its name to Churchill NCDLC CLO-I, LLC ("CLO-I").
+We have consolidated the investments held in CLO-I, in accordance with our consolidation policy.